Enalye/grimoire/docs/index.md

 ## While/Do While

-"while" and "do while" are, akin to loops, statements that can execute their code several time.
+`while` and `do while` are, akin to loops, statements that can execute their code several time.
-The difference is, they do not have a finite number of loop, instead, they have a condition (like "if" statements).
+The difference is, they do not have a finite number of loop, instead, they have a condition (like `if` statements).
 ```cpp
 int i = 0;
 while(i < 10) {